Fade-to-Black

 Is fade-to-black the same as closed-door?

 Similar but not identical.
-Closed-door keeps intimacy entirely off the page or vaguely implied.
-Fade-to-black shows the beginning of intimacy and then cuts away, acknowledging the physical connection more directly before ending the scene.
+Closed-door romance usually keeps intimacy entirely off the page or only vaguely implied.
+Fade-to-black shows the beginning of intimacy, or makes it clear the characters are choosing intimacy, and then cuts away before explicit detail.

 Can fade-to-black still feel romantic?